 Battery Warranties: Batteries Installed by You or a Third Party

-As for batteries that don't come with the vehicle, there are varying differences out there.
+There are big differences in the warranties from one battery to the next.
 One of the biggest differences is cost, but it's easy to simplify matters if you think of the cost as the price of the battery plus the cost of the battery warranty.

-You may see some more expensive batteries listed as having a five year warranty over the standard two year warranty on another of the same brand, but what does that mean?
+You may see some more expensive batteries listed as having a five year warranty over the standard two year warranty on another of the same brand.
 You may see confusing terminology, such as 'silver' or 'gold,' or you may have a part counter employee trying to get you to upgrade.
 The basic difference here, assuming the batteries are identical, is that you're paying a little extra money now to have an extended warranty on that battery.
 But is that longer warranty worth the extra money upfront?
 Usually, extended warranties are not worth it and we typically recommend against extended warranties.
 Batteries are no different.

-In any case, the service center or parts department will have to verify your warranty.
+In any case, the service center or parts department will have to verify your warranty if you need to make a claim.
 If records aren't on file, you may have to provide your receipt, which can get lost after a few years.
 Make sure you keep your receipt in a place you can easily find it.
 Don't rely on the plastic pockets sometimes attached to the battery.
 What happens if the battery leaks acid?
 That's right.
 Your receipt is gone.
 Keep your receipt in your car and take a good quality photo.
 In time, receipts seem to fade and become illegible.

 If you suspect that your battery might be going the way of the dinosaur, don't just replace it.
 Have it tested!
 Many auto parts stores offer free battery testing, so it's easy to get your battery tested every few months when popping in for a set of wiper blades.